codahale/yrgourd/README.md

 ## Things It Does

 * Uses [Ristretto255][] for asymmetric operations and SHA-256/[AEGIS-128L][] for symmetric operations.
 * Capable of >10 Gb/sec throughput.
 * Everything but the first 32 bytes of a connection is encrypted.
 * Handshakes are both sender and receiver forward-secure.
-* Handshakes are authenticated via Schnorr signatures from both initiator and acceptor.
+* Handshakes are authenticated via Schnorr signatures from both initiator and responder.
 * Uses ephemeral keys to ratchet the connection state every `N` seconds or `M` bytes.
-* Acceptors can restrict handshakes to a set of valid initiator public keys.
+* Responders can restrict handshakes to a set of valid initiator public keys.
 * Core logic for handshakes and transport is <500 LoC.

 [Ristretto255]: https://www.ietf.org/archive/id/draft-irtf-cfrg-ristretto255-decaf448-08.html